Reward your mailing list subscribers

 If you are worried about the size of your mailing list, perhaps you could do some kind of ‘suggest to a friend’ incentive.
 If a friend then signs up to the mailing list, and states who they were recommended your newsletter by, you could offer them a small discount each or a special gift each.

-Be careful how you go about this though, stay in line with the new GDPR regulations…but it is still completely feasible – friends just have to sign up of their own free will (and opt-in to receiving future content themselves, of course).
+Be careful how you go about this though, stay in line with the GDPR regulations…but it is still completely feasible – friends just have to sign up of their own free will (and opt-in to receiving future content themselves, of course).

 7. Top secret news